 During the collation step, everything from the core program’s execution instructions, the flattened literals, the functions (which have their own sections and protocols within the bytecode) and version information (such as the macros defined in toy_common.h) are all combined into a single buffer of bytes, known as bytecode.
 This bytecode can then be safely saved to a file or immediately executed.

-Executing these functions out-of-order causes undefiend behaviour.
+Executing the following functions out-of-order causes undefiend behaviour.

 void Toy_initCompiler(Toy_Compiler* compiler)

-This function initializes the given
+This function initializes the given compiler.

 void Toy_writeCompiler(Toy_Compiler* compiler, Toy_ASTNode* node)